ANDROID PIT: HOW TO TRANSFER EVERYTHING FROM IPHONE TO ANDROID

 When switching phone, you may want to transfer WhatsApp between Android and iPhone.
 With WhatsApp, you will receive and send messages and media easily.
 A convenient quick way on how to transfer WhatsApp chats from iPhone to Android via Backuptrans

-This Android iPhone WhatsApp Transfer + is also available to transfer WhatsApp from Android to iPhone, backup WhatsApp to computer, and restore previous WhatsApp backup files to the device.
+This Android iPhone WhatsApp Transfer + is also available to backup WhatsApp to computer, and restore previous WhatsApp backup files to the device.

 Exported document files can be saved as Txt, Csv, Doc, Html, or PDF.
 You can print it out if you need.